phBalance/hero6e-foundryvtt/CONTRIBUTING.md

 #### Auto Fixing

-If you don't want to setup your editor to auto format on save, `eslint` and `prettier` can fix the formatting of your files on an as needed basis.
+If you don't want to setup your editor to auto format on save, `eslint`, `stylelint`, and `prettier` can fix the formatting of your files on an as needed basis.
 To let them do their thing:

 ```bash
 npm run autoFix
 ```

-Alternatively you can run one or the other:
+Alternatively you can run one type of fixing or the other explicitly:

 ```bash
 npm run lint:fix